korpling/ANNIS/doc/src/doxygen/admin/upgrade.md

 will be given.
 If there where any errors please try to import the corpus manually.
 When all corpora are imported, proceed to the next step.

+Additionally copy  the "user_config" and "url_shortener" tables from the old installation, e.g. with the PostgreSQL `COPY` command (http://www.postgresql.org/docs/9.3/static/sql-copy.html#AEN69268)

 ### 4. Switch service

 Stop the old service and start the